MichaelCurrin/auto-commit-msg/docs/development.md

 See the [export](export.md) doc to install a dev version of the package.

-Note the command in [package.json](/package.json) scripts section sorts by time because sorting by name is not reliable when the version is `0.9.0` and `0.10.0` (the latter is higher but appears as a lower version).

 ### Install pre-built extension

-Or see [quickstart](quickstart.md) doc to download a pre-built version from a GitHub release.
+Or see [quickstart](quickstart.md) doc to download and install a pre-built version from a GitHub release.

 ## Resources